-My Work: My research is looking at stress and mental health, and involves working with monkeys!
+My research is looking at stress and mental health, and involves working with monkeys!
 We scan the brains of macaques to see how the different things they experience across their lives affect them.

 Stress is known to have major impacts on the brain, both during development and during adulthood, and has been linked to mental illnesses such as depression.

 My project involves MRI scanning awake macaques in order to use this data to build up brain networks (imagine a 3D map of how different areas of the brain talk to each other).